graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

 - Let {variableValuesPlan} be {\_\_ValuePlan(aether)}.
 - Let {aether}.{variableValuesConstraints} be {variableValuesConstraints}.
 - Let {aether}.{variableValuesPlan} be {variableValuesPlan}.
+- (TODO: this should use a more intelligent tracked object plan since the variables are strongly typed (unlike context/rootValue).)
 - Let {aether}.{trackedVariableValuesPlan} be {\_\_TrackedObjectPlan(aether, variableValuesPlan, variableValues,
   variableValuesConstraints)}.